 When approaching interior design, it’s a common misconception that soft furnishings require less thought than large furniture pieces.
-However, soft furnishings play an integral part in laying those all-important foundations and making a house feel like a home, so they should be selected with the same careful attention you’d dedicate to choosing any other piece for your interior.
+The truth is soft furnishings play an integral part in the all-important task of layering and making a house feel like a home, and they should be selected with the same careful attention you’d dedicate to choosing any other piece for your interior.

 There are size guidelines to help you decide on the dimensions of the rug you need but remember that interior design shouldn’t be confined by hard and fast rules.
 Every space is different and this approach should be used just as a starting point.